 - Register the datasets as versioned.

-You can publish feature services that reference versioned data from a 10.1 or later release enterprise geodatabase, take the data offline for editing, and synchronize changes with the enterprise geodatabase through the feature service.
+You can publish feature services that reference traditional versioned data, take the data offline for editing, and synchronize changes with the enterprise geodatabase through the feature service.

 See Offline maps and versioned data for more information.